Qiskit/qiskit.org/content/events/qiskit-hackathon-global.md

 #### Is there an age limit on participation?
 The age-limit for Qiskit Hackathon Global is 16.
 If you are under the age limit, but still want to participate, please check out the other ways you can get connected to the community, and other events in your area that may be available!

-#### I keep seeing these virtual hackathons popping up - but am nervous to host one of my own (even though I want to!).
-Does the Qiskit Community Team offer any support or guidance for these events?
+#### I'm interested in hosting my own hackathon - Where can I learn more?
 If you want to host a virtual hackathon of your own, whether it's just a group of friends or a university group, we are still here to support your planning efforts.
 The IBM Community Team wants to share what we have learned so far and has created a [Virtual Event Planning Guide](https://github.ibm.com/Josie-Kies/QiskitCommunityEventsAssets/raw/master/Files/QiskitVirtualEventGuide_PDFversion_v1.pdf), along with other assets, that can make your planning experience easier than ever (and provide a few ideas along the way)!

 ## Code of Conduct